 HITRUST is a non-profit organization that created and maintains the Common Security Framework ie the CSF.
-To quote their website:

-The HITRUST Common Security Framework:
+Here’s the HITRUST Common Security Framework:

-The growth of technology in the health industry relies on security and compliance and payers & providers must make sure their digital products are built and deployed with the highest security measures in mind.
+The growth of technology in the health industry relies on security and compliance.
+Payers and providers must make sure their digital products are built and deployed with the highest security measures in mind.
 Without the CSF, HIPAA compliant digital products can often be difficult to implement.

 The hierarchy of the framework is constructed similarly to ISO 27001/27001.
 It consists of 14 control categories that contain 46 control objectives.
 These categories map to 149 system controls.
 Within each of the 149 controls, there are up to 3 implementation levels must be met for each risk factor, such as regulations and management.